 Features: Multiple OS support, customizable bootloader options, multi-boot support, bad-blocks check, persistent storage to view system settings, backup, etc.

 If you are looking for a highly customizable and feature rich bootable USB creator then RMPrepUSB is the way to go.
 Just like with Universal USB Installer, you can create almost any type of bootable USB media.
 What makes RMPrepUSB special is its ability to create multi-boot drives, support for multiple image formats, customizable the bootloader options, file system options, and QEMU Emulator.

 In case you don’t know, you can quickly boot into a bootable USB drive using QEMU Emulator right on your Windows machine.
 No need to reboot your system.
 This feature is very useful when you want to verify if the bootable USB has been created properly.
 Other than that, you can also install various bootloaders like grub4dos, syslinux, grub2 to mbr, bootmbr, WEE, etc. There are loads of other settings if you are willing to explore and experiment.

 As good and feature rich as it is, the software is not so easy to use.
 Considering the steep learning curve, the software is mainly intended for advanced users who know what they are doing.
 The good thing is, the official website offers a ton of detailed and handy guides on how to use different features of RMPrepUSB.
 So do check them out if you get stuck.

-Simply put, if you are looking for a software that can create bootable Linux USB drives and don’t mind lack of advanced options then your should try UNetBootin.
+To sum it up, if you are looking for software that can create bootable Linux USB drives and don’t mind lack of advanced options then you should try UNetBootin.

 If you are like me and have multiple pen drives with multiple operating systems, rescue software, and antivirus tools then give YUMI a try and see if it fits your needs.
 I personally use YUMI to create a bootable USB drive with multiple Linux distributions.